chuckrunge/sidacoja/README.md

     	addFilter(new String[]{"OR", "Primary Type","EQ","BATTERY"});
     	addFilter(new String[]{"OR", "Primary Type","EQ","BURGLARY"});

 Also, the “fire” method returns a RowCache object which can be received by the invoking program.
+A JSON or XML document can then be processed as a POJO, same as a spreadsheet or database table.

     	RowCache cache = sdjc.fire();